-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Community Service Council of Greater Tulsa The goals of the Strategic plan, concerning homeless services, are aimed to work in conjunction with the goals of the Continuum of Care plan.
-PLANiTULSA, The City of Tulsa Comprehensive Plan City of Tulsa The City of Tulsa's comprehensive plan is a long term plan for the City.
-The Consolidated Plan will aid the City in work towards the goals set regarding Housing / Economic Development Oklahoma Long Range Transportation Plan Oklahoma Department of Transportation Both plans seek to improve transportation links within areas that are currently lacking services.
-Tulsa Housing Authority Five- Year Plan Housing Authority of the City of Tulsa Both plans seek to serve the needs of LMI residents concerning access to decent, suitable and affordable housing.
+Name of Plan Lead Organization How do the goals of your

+Strategic Plan overlap with

+the goals of each plan?

+Continuum of Care Community Service Council The goals of the Strategic

+of Greater Tulsa plan, concerning homeless

+services, are aimed to work

+in conjunction with the goals

+of the Continuum of Care

+plan.

+PLANiTULSA, The City of City of Tulsa The City of Tulsa's

+Tulsa Comprehensive Plan comprehensive plan is a long

+term plan for the City.
+The

+Consolidated Plan will aid the

+City in work towards the

+goals set regarding Housing /

+Economic Development

+Oklahoma Long Range Oklahoma Department of Both plans seek to improve

+Transportation Plan Transportation transportation links within

+areas that are currently

+lacking services.

+Tulsa Housing Authority Five- Housing Authority of the City Both plans seek to serve the

+Year Plan of Tulsa needs of LMI residents

+concerning access to decent,

+suitable and affordable

+housing.